open-sauced/maintainer-intro-course/building-community.md

 ### Open Communication

 You want to encourage open communication in the community.
-Open communication allows everyone to understand what's happening around the project and community and helps to build trust and better collaboration.
+Open communication allows everyone to understand what's happening around the project and community and helps to build trust and increase healthy collaboration.
 Everyone should feel comfortable expressing their thoughts and ideas and should be able to listen and respond to others in a respectful manner.
 You can read the chapter [How to Communicate and Collaborate Effectively](./communication-and-collaboration.md) for some tips about communication and collaboration.

 ### Diversity and Inclusivity

 Creating a safe and welcoming community environment involves prioritizing inclusion and promoting diversity.
-Inclusion means treating everyone with value, regardless of their background, beliefs, or opinions.
+Inclusion means treating everyone with value, regardless of background, beliefs, or opinions.
 By fostering a culture where everyone is encouraged to be authentic while appreciating others, you can nurture a community where everyone feels respected and valued.
 Building a community where everyone feels they belong is the most important thing.

 ### Guidelines